 To understand the date range options:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.

 The home page appears.

-Point to the arrow of the BMS tab, and then click the module for which you want to access the search pane.
+Point to the arrow of the BMS tab, and then click the module (Kits Inventory, Kits Shipment, for which you want to access the search pane.

 The search pane for the module that you selected appears on the left side of the page.